What Are Number Bases? Binary, Decimal, Hex & Beyond

 What is a Number Base?

-A number base (also called a radix) is the number of unique digits a number system uses.
-The base determines how many symbols you have and what each position in a number is worth.
+A number base, also called a radix, is the number of unique digits a number system uses.
+The base controls which symbols are available and how much each position is worth.

 Positional Notation: The Big Idea

-The key insight behind all number bases is positional notation: the value of a digit depends on where it sits.
-Each position represents a power of the base:
+The key idea behind all number bases is positional notation: a digit's value depends on where it sits.
+Each position is a power of the base.

 Example in decimal (B=10):